I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 Then, ladies, make sure to wear flat, comfortable shoes.
 Prague’s streets are paved with cobblestones.
 Hence, there go your heels.

 Also, Prague is hilly.
-While walking uphill can be exhausting, walking downhill can be even dangerous if your soles are slippery.
+While walking uphill can be exhausting, walking downhill can be even more dangerous if your soles are slippery.
 Good sneakers or even hiking shoes will make your exploration of Prague safe and enjoyable.

 Also, there is a funicular going up and down between Ujezd and Petrin.